 Each member of our team brings unique skills and passion to our robotics program.
-We believe that even the smallest ideas can lead to the biggest breakthroughs, and we demonstrate this through our innovative approach to design, programming, and competition strategy.
+We believe that even the smallest ideas can lead to the biggest breakthroughs, and we've proven this through our innovative approach to design, programming, and competition strategy across two successful seasons.

 FTC Robotics is a program that offers a unique learning experience for students who are interested in science, technology, engineering and math (STEM).
 FTC stands for FIRST Tech Challenge, and the program is designed to provide students with hands-on experience in designing, building and programming robots to compete in various challenges.